littlesnaf/CustomOrderService/README.md

 ### LabelFinder workflow

 1. Select the base “Orders” directory (the UI persists the last choice).
-2. Enter an Amazon Order ID and press **Find**.
+2. Enter or scan barcode of  Amazon Order ID and press **Find**.
 The tool looks up cached renderings first, then:
    - Renders shipping label and packing-slip previews at 100 DPI.
    - Collects matching product photos and ready-design thumbnails.
    - Displays combined artwork in the center preview.